 Simon took a deep breath.
 ‘Well, I like my job and doing church stuff, but…’

 ‘But what?’
-Dad asked, a hint of worry in his tone.
+There was a hint of worry in his father’s tone.

 ‘This week’s Bible study has had me seriously praying about a few things.
 I’m ready to put away childish things.
 I’ve decided to start adulthood properly.
 I’m going to attend Bible College.
 I believe that’s where God wants me to be.’